 Furthermore, ruling out other causes of dementia, which may be reversible, is necessary.
 Some of which include but are not limited to, herpes encephalitis, paraneoplastic syndromes (including limbic encephalitis), Hashimoto encephalitis, lithium poisoning, chronic meningitis, HIV encephalopathy, and hydrocephalus.

-Neurodegenerative diseases including Alzheimer disease, Pick disease, corticobasal degeneration, multiple system atrophy, frontotemporal dementia and familial myoclonic dementia, irrespective of their slow progression, should be considered during evaluation.
+Neurodegenerative diseases, including Alzheimer's disease, Pick disease, corticobasal degeneration, multiple system atrophy, frontotemporal dementia, and familial myoclonic dementia, irrespective of their slow progression, should be considered during evaluation.

-FFI has been described to have 4 stages:
+FFI has been described to have four stages:

-Fatal familial insomnia is best managed by an interprofessional team includig palliative nurses and hospice care.
+Fatal familial insomnia is best managed by an interprofessional team, including palliative nurses and hospice care.
 The disorder has no cure and is managed by first making the patient comfortable and improving the quality of life.
 Hospice should be involved early in the care.